Lecithin-Sphingomyelin Ratio (Amniotic Fluid)

 miscarriage early in pregnancy, or preterm labor and preterm birth later in pregnancy.

-Injury to the baby if the needle touches the fetus.
+Injury to the baby.
+This can happen if the needle touches the baby.

 Leaking of blood from the placenta into your own bloodstream.
 This can cause problems